2010 United Kingdom general election in Northern Ireland

-The 2010 United Kingdom general election in Northern Ireland occurred on 6 May 2010 and all 18 seats in Northern Ireland were contested.
+On 6 May 2010, the 2010 United Kingdom general election was held in Northern Ireland, to elect all 650 members of the House of Commons, including the 18 Northern Ireland seats.
 1,169,184 people were eligible to vote, up 29,191 from the 2005 general election.
-57.99% of eligible voters turned out, down 5.5 percentage points from the last general election.
+57.99% of eligible voters turned out (when including spoiled and excluded ballots), down 5.5 percentage points from the last general election.

 The election saw Sinn Féin win the most votes at a Westminster election for the first time and saw the Democratic Unionist Party win the most seats.
 The Ulster Unionist Party fought the election as allies of the UK Conservative Party, under the banner of Ulster Conservatives and Unionists - New Force.
 The UUP failed to win any seats for the first time in over 100 years.

 The election also resulted in the cross community Alliance Party of Northern Ireland gaining its first elected Member of Parliament at the expense of DUP leader, Peter Robinson.
 The election also marked the first time since the Troubles that the counts in the eighteen constituencies were held overnight, at the same time as in the rest of the United Kingdom instead of the Friday afternoon.